MrAirspace/aircraft-flight-schedules/README.md

 - Destination/origin of a flight accurate 73% of time purely based on ADS-B track data, improved to 95+% by using callsign vs route lookup

+# License
+Please use in line with license defined in this repository.
+No guarantee, liability, warranty.
+All open-source.
+Free to use.

+# Details - What are the Date/Times in the Datasets?
+This concerns RWY times, so lift-off time for departures and touchdown times for arrivals.

 # Details - How are Go-Arounds Considered?
 In case of go-arounds/touch-and-go/balked landings, only the final touchdown is counted as touchdown time of the flight (with commercial flights in mind)

 ![image](https://github.com/user-attachments/assets/96de9c02-a204-4d1e-8198-3cb0069e93e2)

-# License
-Please use in line with license defined in this repository.
-No guarantee, liability, warranty.
-But free to use.